abhayv290/abhayv290/README.md

 - 👋 Hi, This is Abhay Vishwakarma ,A MERN Stack Developer   ,BTECH (CSE) sophomore
 - 👀 As a Techie I'm obssessed with every techincal fields mostly today treds like these ai tools( AI & ML) , IOTs , I also have some obsession with hacking and  love playing pc games .
 - 🌱 I’m currently learning   DSA with C++ and exploring  competitive programing
+- I have strong hold on SEO,SEM and digital marketing stuffs certified by google.
+- 4* in C on @hackerRank and 4* in python on HackerRank
+- 500 DSA Questions on DSA on platform like @Leetcode & codingNinjas.
 - 💞️ I’m looking  to colaborate and doing  open source for gsoc 2024
 - 📫you can connect me on https://linktr.ee/abhayvii